SpectrixDev/discord-phone-call-bot-IFTTT/README.md

-# discord-phone-bot-irl-IFTTT
+# discord-phone-call-bot-IFTTT
-> Let users call your phone through Discord using IFTTT and Python.
+> Let users call your actual phone through Discord using IFTTT and Python.
 Easy to set up and customize

 To begin, make sure you have the freshest version of discord.py.
 You can install this by doing the following: